SSrustworthy/DLRML-docs/docs/explore/Disneyland/Fantasyland/Fantasy_Faire.md

 # Fantasy Faire

-## Description

 **Land(s)**: Fantasyland

 **Loop Total Length**: ~1:00:00

 This loop was introduced in 2013 with the introduction of the Fantasy Faire area.
 These are all classic songs from Disney films composed in a renaissance style.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=8018.msg72181#msg72181](https://mousebits.com/smf/index.php?topic=8018.msg72181#msg72181) (2013) and [https://mousebits.com/smf/index.php?topic=7993.msg72908#msg72908](https://mousebits.com/smf/index.php?topic=7993.msg72908#msg72908) (2013).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=8018.msg72181#msg72181 (2013) and [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=7993.msg72908#msg72908 (2013).

 ## Tracklist